nitramxx/authentication/docs/en/identifiers.rst

 Identifiers
 ###########

-Identifiers will identify an user or service based on the information that was extracted from the request by the authenticators.
+Identifiers will identify a user or service based on the information that was extracted from the request by the authenticators.
 Identifiers can take options in the ``loadIdentifier`` method.
 A holistic example of using the Password Identifier looks like::